wvirany/blog/content/drafts/vq-vae/index.md

 hideBackToTop: false
 ---

-In this blog, I build a VQ-VAE for for protein structure tokenization which learns meaningful representations of proteins.
+In this blog, I build a VQ-VAE for for protein structure tokenization which learns meaningful representations of molecules.

 ## Variational Autoencoders